gannino/vulnerabilities/README.md

 ### How to patch
 #### Mac OSX
-Install the latest security patches through the Apple App Store.
+Install the latest security patches through the Apple App Store or by using the 'softwareupdate' command below.
 Update 'Security Updates 2015-001' should fix this problem.

 ```shell
 sudo softwareupdate --install -r